Jinan Weather

 Gushing Springs

-Daming Lake ripples with golden waves in the gloam and the springs, freed from the summer rains, appear even clearer.
+Daming Lake ripples with golden waves in the gloam and the springs, free from the summer rains, appear even clearer.
 Baotu Spring, Pearl Spring, and Mo Spring, among others, reach their peak flow in October and November, gushing forth like boiling water.
 Autumn is one of the best seasons to visit Jinan.

 Winter (Mid-November - February)